moonbitlang/moonbit-course/course7/lec7_en.md

 }
 ```

-- In Moonbit, the fields of a struct are immutable by default, and we also allow mutable fields, which need to be marked with `mut`.
+- In MoonBit, the fields of a struct are immutable by default, and we also allow mutable fields, which need to be marked with `mut`.

 ```moonbit
 struct Ref[T] { mut val : T }